Skip to main content

 Visual Strategy Builder

-Strategies are where small mistakes cost money.
-A strategy is not only an entry signal; it is also how you size risk, where you admit the trade is wrong, and how you take profit.
+Strategies are where small mistakes cost real money.
+A strategy is not only an entry signal; it's also how you size risk, where you admit the trade is wrong, and how you take profit.
 The Visual Strategy Builder maps those concepts to visual entry and exit rules, which I find easier to reason about than scrolling through hundreds of lines I did not write.

 Stop loss and take profit management sit next to each other in the builder, which mirrors how I think about trade management.
-Risk management settings become explicit instead of buried three functions deep.
-When I want a quick sanity check, I run through the same workflow the landing page emphasizes: define the idea visually, generate code, and backtest instantly on TradingView so the chart tells me whether the logic matches my intent.
+Risk settings become explicit instead of buried three functions deep.
+When I want a quick sanity check, I define the idea visually, generate code, and backtest instantly on TradingView so the chart tells me whether the logic matches my intent.

-This is also where multi-timeframe thinking shows up in my process.
-I might anchor a higher-timeframe bias while executing triggers on the chart I am actually trading.
-The builder helps me keep that structure legible so I do not accidentally mix timeframes in a way that repaints or contradicts itself.
+Multi-timeframe thinking shows up in my process too.
+I prefer anchoring a higher-timeframe bias on the weekly SPY chart while executing triggers on the 15-minute.
+The builder keeps that structure legible so I don't accidentally mix timeframes in a way that repaints or contradicts itself.
+I've found this especially useful for swing trades on TSLA where the daily and 1-hour often tell different stories.

 Pineify Visual Strategy Builder for TradingView with entry exit rules stop loss take profit and backtest workflow